massalabs/station-massa-wallet/CONTRIBUTING.md

 [issue tracker](https://github.com/massalabs/thyra-plugin-wallet/issues).

 *Thank you for taking the time to contribute to our project!
 We look forward to seeing your contributions!*

+# Massa concepts

+## Operation vs Transaction

+In massa blockchain, an operation is include in blocks.
+Here in the wallet we call it a transaction.

+## Transaction vs Transfer

+In massa blockchain, a transaction is an special king of operation that allow to send MAS coins from one account to another.
+Here in the wallet we call it a transfer.